anis/vagrant-lamp/README.md

-# vagrant-lamp
+# vagrant-web
-Vagrant-lamp provides you a [Vagrant][3] configuration for setting up a clean web development environment on a Windows machine (although it would probably work on any other host OS).
+Vagrant-web provides you a [Vagrant][3] configuration for setting up a clean web development environment on a Windows machine (although it would probably work on any other host OS).

 By default, you'll get:
 * a samba share: most performant and symlinks-problem-free way to share folders with your guest machine